 Each apprentice will be allowed one week paid vacation to be taken between July 1 and Aug 15 of the calendar year.
 Vacations must be taken in a continuous one-week period (Sat Afternoon until the following Sunday evening).
 Each apprentice will also be allowed one Saturday off during April, May, October, and November.
 Vacation days may not be "saved" and used after that time.
 All vacation time will be established in April, trying to take needs of all participants into account.
 Apprentices do not have to take vacations.

 It is expected that there will be some need during the season for every apprentice to take some personal time, whether for car repairs, doctor’s appointments, family emergencies, or other unforeseen personal needs.
 The goal is to complete personal time needs during comp time or weekends.
 Nevertheless, unexpected needs occur.
 Each apprentice is allowed up to 2 personal days each season.
 Personal days are not vacation days.
 They are considered to be used if a special need arises (major or minor person needs).
 There is no need to make up work for personal days and they do not need to be taken as “full days.”
-It is expected that the Farm Manager will be given ample notice about the need for personal time and that opportunities will be taken when possible to make personal time happen at convenient times for the farm schedule.
+It is expected that the General Manager will be given ample notice about the need for personal time and that opportunities will be taken when possible to make personal time happen at convenient times for the farm schedule.
 If more days are needed, they will need to be cleared ahead of time with the General Manager.
 Personal time may not be saved and used during a second season.